-“Because we women are supposedly all the same!
+“Because we women are supposed all the same!
 Nuisances, frivolous, gossips, bitches, sluts, etc!”

 Quote from Réponses de Femmes, Agnès Varda, 1975

 “One million women in France have abortions every year.
 Condemned to secrecy, they do so in dangerous conditions, while under medical supervision, this is one of the simplest procedures.
 Society is silencing these millions of women.
 I declare that I am one of them.
 I declare that I have had an abortion.
 Just as we demand free access to contraception, we demand the freedom to have an abortion.”

 Manifesto of the 343 Sluts, Le Nouvel Observateur, April 5th, 1971.